 Helping customers and our communities through COVID-19

-We continue to offer our customers banking services at 24 branches in Singapore from 9 April to 1 June 2020.
+We continue to offer our customers banking services at 32 branches and one dedicated OCBC Premier Banking Centre in Singapore.
 They include all 19 Sunday Banking branches and five with safe deposit boxes.
-These 24 branches are found in the proximity of every neighbourhood town centre.
+These 32 branches are found in the proximity of every neighbourhood town centre.
 Banking hours at these locations remain unchanged, with special queues arranged for the elderly and other vulnerable customers.

 Over 1,100 ATMs across the island in our shared ATM network with UOB continue to be fully operational.